Axios vs Fetch: Which Should You Use in 2025?

 Platform Support: Axios vs Fetch in Browsers and Node.js

-The Fetch API is now everywhere.
+Fetch is now everywhere.
 Modern browsers, Node.js v18+, Deno, Bun, and even Cloudflare Workers all support it out of the box.
 You can write a Fetch request, and it’ll just work without any installations.

 Axios, on the other hand, still runs reliably across more setups, including older versions of Node.js and legacy browsers.
 If you’re supporting older systems, it’s still a solid option.